-Lab Practice
+Lab/Dosage Calculations Practice

-At times, videos may be available for skill practice and review.
-Other times, only a demonstration will be given by the instructor.
+All skills and dosage calculations will be demonstrated in class.
 It is the responsibility of the student to set aside time to practice skills in the nursing lab, at the CCE or at home, outside of normal class time.